oliyh/martian/README.md

 It also allows custom behaviour to be injected in a uniform and powerful way.

-The `martian-test` library allows you to assert that your code constructs valid requests to remote servers without ever actually calling them, using the Swagger spec to validate the parameters.
+The `martian-test` library allows you to assert that your code constructs valid requests to remote servers without ever actually calling them, using the OpenApi spec to validate the parameters.
 It can also generate responses in the same way, ensuring that your response handling code is also correct.
 Examples are below.

 `martian-re-frame` integrates martian event handlers into `re-frame`, simplifying connecting your UI to data sources.